Voyager-Poland/Voyager.Common.Results/README_MAIN.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Development Workflow

-- Push to `main` triggers automatic version bump and publishing
-- All tests must pass before merging
-- Follow existing code style and conventions
-- Add tests for new features
-- Update documentation as needed

 ## 📄 License